ts-kontakt/antback/README.md

 ### Performance & Technical Indicators

 Antback works exceptionally well with event-driven technical indicators.
-For optimal performance, consider using [talipp](https://github.com/femtotrader/talipp) indicators which are designed for streaming data:
+For optimal performance, [talipp](https://github.com/femtotrader/talipp) indicators which are designed for streaming data may be used:

 ```python
 from talipp.indicators import SMA